Gervig/Casper-Gervig-Backend-Exam-2025/README.md

 ### DAO classes
 * The task said that the DAO classes should take DTOs and return DTOs, I chose to use entities here and mapped the entities to DTOs in the controller.
 Given more time I would have done it the other way.
 ### Location (longitude & latitude)
 * In the SkiLesson class we were asked to add a Location that contained longitude and latitude.
 I chose to simply add those to the SkiLesson directly.
-Given more time I would have made a one-to-one relation between Location and SkiLesson.
+Given more time I would have made an entity for Location that had longitude and latitude which related to a Ski lesson.
 ### addInstructorToSkiLesson method
 * The addInstructorToSkiLesson method was supposed to return void, but I let it return a SkiLesson, so I can test that the updated lesson actually gets updated in my http request.
 # Setup